douglasgreen/outlines/society/philosophy/books.en.md

 of water, suggesting that materialism, like the water, will collapse under its own limitations.
 Berkeley's work remains a foundational text in the philosophy of idealism, inviting readers to explore the profound implications of a reality constructed by ideas rather than matter.

+## Voltaire (1694-1778)

+### "Candide" (1887)

+Voltaire's "Candide" is a satirical novella that critiques the optimistic philosophy of the Enlightenment, particularly the ideas of philosopher Gottfried Wilhelm Leibniz.
+The story follows the protagonist, Candide, on his journey through a world filled with hardship and disaster, challenging the notion that "all is for the best in the best of all possible worlds."

+#### Plot Summary

+-   **Candide's Upbringing and Exile:** Candide grows up in the castle of Baron Thunder-ten-Tronckh in Westphalia, where he is taught by the optimistic philosopher Pangloss.
+After being caught kissing the Baron's daughter, Cunegonde, Candide is exiled from the castle.

+-   **Adventures and Hardships:** Candide travels across Europe and South America, encountering a series of misfortunes, including war, natural disasters, and betrayal.
+He reunites with Pangloss, who maintains his optimistic philosophy despite suffering severe hardships.

+-   **Critique of Optimism:** Throughout his journey, Candide witnesses the cruelty and suffering of the world, which starkly contrasts with Pangloss's teachings.
+Voltaire uses these experiences to satirize the idea that everything happens for the best.

+-   **El Dorado and Wealth:** Candide and his companion Cacambo discover the utopian city of El Dorado, where wealth is abundant, and people live in harmony.
+However, Candide leaves, believing that wealth will help him win back Cunegonde.

+-   **Final Realization:** After many trials, Candide reunites with Cunegonde, who has lost her beauty.
+He realizes that true happiness comes not from wealth or blind optimism but from practical work and self-sufficiency.
+The novella concludes with Candide's famous resolution to "cultivate our garden," symbolizing the importance of hard work and realistic acceptance of life's challenges.

+#### Themes

+-   **Critique of Optimism:** Voltaire challenges the optimistic philosophy that justifies suffering as part of a greater good.
+-   **Satire of Society:** The novella satirizes various aspects of 18th-century society, including religion, politics, and class distinctions.
+-   **Search for Happiness:** Candide's journey represents the human quest for happiness and the realization that it requires effort and acceptance of reality.

+#### Conclusion

+"Candide" is a powerful critique of naive optimism and a call for practical engagement with the world.
+Voltaire uses satire to expose the absurdities of blind faith in philosophical doctrines, advocating instead for a life grounded in reality and personal responsibility.

 ## David Hume (1711-1776)